andre-d/organic/README.md

 Which will translate to SET A, 0x160.
 Only the first word of the instruction is taken.

+### Advanced Expression Extensions

+There are a number of expression extensions that have been

 ### Relative Addressing

 You may create any number of labels called "$".
 These are relative labels.
 You can reference the value of a relative label with "$+" or "$-" with any number of + or - characters.
 The calculated value will be the value of the relative label that many relative labels away.
 For example: